Is GoCardless SCA compliant?

 GoCardless uses ‘paperless’ Direct Debit mandates, which are out of scope of SCA.

-The EBA has also confirmed that the ‘paperless’ Direct Debit mandates will not require SCA on any payment collection, including any initial payment.
+The EBA has also confirmed that ‘paperless’ Direct Debit mandates will not require SCA on any payment collection, including any initial payment.

 Specifically, the EBA confirmed: